StevenMDixon/piBroadCast/readme.md

 I wanted to be able to play old media across my home via coaxial cables.
 Obviously going through my mid-life crisis here :-)

 I also wanted to have a strict control over what is being seen by my child, without potentially giving them access to the internet.
+And retain the ability to cut it off if need be :Devil

 ## The Ideal setup (mine)